brritoxyz/brr-eth/README.md

 - Deposit: Users can deposit ETH, WETH, or cWETH in return for a rebasing, liquid-staked ETH token that accrues interest (brrETH).
 - Withdraw: Users can withdraw their principal, at any time, in the form of WETH.
-- Rebase: Users can trigger a brrETH rebase to the benefit of brrETH holders and earn a small reward for doing so.
+- Harvest: Users can trigger a brrETH harvest which results in the Compound rewards being claimed and converted into more ETH.

 ## Features: Deposit

 Deposit ETH
-- Rebase (accrues rewards to existing token holders and mitigates "gaming").
+- Harvest (accrues rewards to existing token holders and mitigates "gaming").
 - Get cWETH balance (allows us to get the exact amount of new cWETH received from the depositor).
 - Deposit ETH for WETH.
 - Supply WETH to Comet for cWETH.